ioannisstoupis/Hello-World/README.md

 # Hello-World

-My personal repository for projects on:
+My personal repository for projects on Business Analytics using data analytics tools such as:
 1_Excel VBA
 2_SQL
 3_Python